josephspens/yo-mama/README.md

 ##Vocabulary

-* Application Program Interface (API) ­ A set of interfaces to interact another web­based resource.
+* Application Program Interface (API) - A set of interfaces to interact another web-based resource.

-* GET Requests ­ A request to retreive data from another resource
+* GET Requests - A request to retreive data from another resource

-* POST Requests ­ A request to submit data to another resoure for processing
+* POST Requests - A request to submit data to another resoure for processing

-* AJAX Requests ­ A technique to provide interactivity between the client and server without
+* AJAX Requests - A technique to provide interactivity between the client and server without reloading the page

-# Endpoint   The URL where your service can be accessed by a client application

-reloading the page

-* Client ­ The program that requests another service to perform an action
+* Client - The program that requests another service to perform an action

-* Server ­ The program that performs the action requested by the client's request
+* Server - The program that performs the action requested by the client's request
+* Endpoint - The URL where your service can be accessed by a client application reloading the page

 ##How to Submit

 This project must be pushed back up to your repo on GitHub.
-Then you will share your link with
+Then you will share your link with the instructor

-the instructor

 ##Homework